-That’s how I saw things play out in Orlando’s 0-0 draw with Miami.
-Make sure to weigh in on how you feel about the grades in the comments below and to vote for who you think deserves the title of Man of the Match.
+That’s how I saw each player’s performance in Orlando’s home win over Inter Miami.
+Make sure to let us know your thoughts in the comments below and vote for your Man of the Match.

-Who was your Orlando City Man of the Match in the Lions’ 0-0 draw with Inter Miami?
+Who was your Orlando City Man of the Match in Orlando’s 1-0 win at home against Inter Miami?

 This poll is closed

-Other (let us know in the comments below)
+Other (Let us know who in the comments)